App-vNext/Polly/docs/strategies/circuit-breaker.md

 **Reasoning**:

-- The problem with this approach is that the circuit breaker will never transition into `HalfOpen` state.
+- The problem with this approach is that the circuit breaker will never transition into the `HalfOpen` state.
 - The circuit breaker does not act as an active object.
 In other words the state transition does not happen automatically in the background.
-- The circuit transition into `HalfOpen` state when the `Execute{Async}` is called and the `BreakDuration` elapsed.
+- The circuit transition into the `HalfOpen` state when the `Execute{Async}` method is called and the `BreakDuration` elapsed.

 ✅ DO